Fundraising

 1. Plan ahead

-2. Take a poll from your Church / Friends to gage their level of interest inpurchasing your Pathfinders' work.
+2. Take a poll from your church/friends to discover their level of interest in purchasing your Pathfinders' work.

 After School Tutoring